 Where Is Medical Marijuana Legal?

-According to the Marijuana Policy Project, nine states and the District of Columbia have legalized cannabis use for all adults, and a total of 29 states, the District of Columbia, Guam, and Puerto Rico allow for comprehensive public medical marijuana programs.
+According to the National Conference of State Legislatures, 11 states and the District of Columbia have legalized cannabis use for adults, and a total of 33 states, the District of Columbia, Guam, and Puerto Rico allow for comprehensive public medical marijuana programs.
 However, under federal law, marijuana is technically illegal everywhere, regardless of individual state laws.
 Even individuals and providers who follow all state and local laws to participate in medical cannabis programs are not immune to federal laws regarding possession, cultivation and distribution.

 Keep in mind that the laws in states where marijuana is legal still vary, including eligibility requirements for becoming a state-authorized medical cannabis patient.
 For example, some states have only approved certain health conditions for medical marijuana use, some have imposed limits on the THC content of medicinal products and many states limit the quantity that a patient may possess at any given time.
 This is an especially important consideration when travelling.
 If you have been prescribed MMJ and have cannabis in your possession, research local regulations if you intend to cross state lines.